Olympiastadion (Berlin): 1936–1945: Olympiastadion

 In 1931, the International Olympic Committee selected Berlin to host the 11th Summer Olympics.
-Originally, the German government decided merely to restore the earlier Olympiastadion (Olympic Stadium) of 1916, with Werner March again retained to do this.
+Originally, the German government decided merely to restore the earlier Olympiastadion of 1916, with Werner March again retained to do this.

-When the Nazis came to power in Germany (1933), they decided to use the Olympic Games in 1936 for propaganda purposes.
-With these plans in mind, Adolf Hitler ordered the construction of a great sports complex in Grunewald named the "Reichssportfeld" with a totally new Olympiastadion.
+When the Nazi Party won the election in Germany in 1933, they decided to use the Olympic Games to build a new stadium and Olympic Complex for Berlin in 1936.
+Fuhrer and Reich Chancellor Adolf Hitler ordered the construction of a great sports complex in Grunewald named the "Reichssportfeld" with a new Olympiastadion.
 Architect Werner March remained in charge of the project, assisted by his brother Walter.
+The complex, including the Olympiastadion, was commissioned by the Nazi government and constructed between 1934 and 1936 using state funds.
+Although the Grunewald area once included royal hunting grounds, by the time of construction, the land was under government control and the stadium was state-owned.

 Construction took place from 1934 to 1936.
 When the Reichssportfeld was finished, it was 132 ha.
-It consisted of (east to west): the Olympiastadion, the Maifeld (Mayfield, capacity of 50,000) and the Waldbühne amphitheater (capacity of 25,000), in addition to various places, buildings and facilities for different sports (such as football, swimming, equestrian events, and field hockey) in the northern part.
+It consisted of (east to west): the Olympiastadion, the Maifeld (Mayfield, capacity of 50,000) and the Waldbühne amphitheatre (capacity of 25,000), in addition to various places, buildings and facilities for different sports (such as football, swimming, equestrian events, and field hockey) in the northern part.